AURELIUS AEGIS

 Zero-trust access

 No implicit trust.
-Every request is verified; identity is bound to cryptographic credentials.
+Every request is verified, and identity is bound to cryptographic credentials.

 Need-to-know vendor orchestration